ml-smores/fast/README.md

 -------------------------------------------------
 FAST: Feature-Aware Student knowledge Tracing
 ------------------------------------------------
-Latest update of readme: 08/25/2014

 This is an implementation of FAST model (http://educationaldatamining.org/EDM2014/uploads/procs2014/long%20papers/84_EDM-2014-Full.pdf).
 This readme contains FAST's code usage, input file format and major output files.

 This code is only for research purposes not for commercial purposes.
-It is still under improvement.
+It is still under development.

 Please email to us if you want to keep in touch with the latest release.
 We sincerely welcome you to contact Yun Huang (huangyun.ai@gmail.com), or José P.González-Brenes (josepablog@gmail.com) for problems in the code or cooperation.